 This task involved responsibilities and interactions between system operators (regulated players) and deregulated players (in particular flexibility service providers and market operators), for system service provision by both centralised and decentralised energy resources (demand response, storage, generation).
 We assessed different products procurement options to solve the scarcities identified by WP2 with specific attention to Clean Energy Package rules and recommendations and to coordination issues between local and global level.
 We compared different proposed role models and market/regulatory organizations with existing designs and regulation in EU countries.

 The webinar focused specifically on different types of electricity procurement organisation (market-based versus regulated), market clearing optimization principles (centralised versus decentralised), and apply these principles to a number of selected electricity market products, i.e., inertia and products related to frequency and voltage control, and congestion management.
-Moreover, we will discuss the consideration of grid constraints in the procurement process and what joint procurement of congestion management and mFRR products could look like.
+Moreover, we discussed the consideration of grid constraints in the procurement process and what joint procurement of congestion management and mFRR products could look like.

 - Hanspeter Höschle, senior researcher Energy Markets, VITO/EnergyVille